bsecker/Zombies_vs_Aliens/README.md

 To do:
  - get sprite sheets working
  - take photos of stuff

+Bugs
  - fix backgrounds breaking outside of limit
+ - bullets don't fire properly in some places - why??

 Side Scroller
 ideas: